-- (a) This clause does not apply in relation to an appointment to an officer within an employer made on a contract basis. - (b) A person who is not already an officer or employee of the Department of Health, a Hospital and Health Service, or the Public Service as defined in the Public Service Act 2008 and who is appointed to the Department of Health or a Hospital and Health Service shall be so appointed on probation for a period of not less than three (3) months. - (c) Where a person has been appointed on probation in accordance with the above provision:

-If immediately before the person's appointment they were not an employee, the Hospital and Health Service Manager of the employer may:

-- (i) at any time during a period of probation, terminate the employment in the Hospital and Health Service of the person; - (ii) upon the expiry of a period of probation, confirm the appointment; extend the period of probation, or rescind the appointment and thereby terminate the employment of the person in the Hospital and Health Service; - (iii) If a person who has been appointed on probation in compliance with subsection 6.4.2(b) is still serving a period of probation upon the expiry of seven (7) months after that date of appointment on probation, and the appointment has been neither confirmed nor rescinded, the appointment shall be deemed to have been confirmed upon that expiry. - (d) The employer shall provide an employee on probation with ongoing feedback and counselling throughout their period of probation. - (e) An employee on probation shall be given the opportunity to show cause why their probationary employment shouldn't be either extended for a further three (3) months or terminated before any such action is taken.
+- (a) This clause does not apply in relation to an appointment to an officer within an employer made on a contract basis. - (b) A person who is not already an officer or employee of the Department, a HHS, or the Public Service as defined in the PS Act and who is appointed to the Department or a HHS shall be so appointed on probation for a period of not less than three months. - (c) Where a person has been appointed on probation in accordance with the above provision.
+If immediately before the person's appointment they were not an employee, the HHS Manager of the employer may: - (i) at any time during a period of probation, terminate the employment in the HHS of the person; - (ii) upon the expiry of a period of probation, confirm the appointment; extend the period of probation, or rescind the appointment and thereby terminate the employment of the person in the HHS; - (iii) If a person who has been appointed on probation in compliance with subsection 6.4.2(b) is still serving a period of probation upon the expiry of seven months after that date of appointment on probation, and the appointment has been neither confirmed nor rescinded, the appointment shall be deemed to have been confirmed upon that expiry. - (d) The employer shall provide an employee on probation with ongoing feedback and counselling throughout their period of probation. - (e) An employee on probation shall be given the opportunity to show cause why their probationary employment shouldn't be either extended for a further three months or terminated before any such action is taken.